+175.59 Public Health Sciences

-175.58 Public Health Sciences
+Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: grad.prog@phs.med.ualberta.ca

-Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: grad.prog@phs.med.ualberta.ca program leading to the degree of Master of Science (thesis-based) in Medical Sciences-Public Health Sciences with specializations in Environmental Health Sciences, Epidemiology, Occupational Health or Population Health is offered under the interdisciplinary Medical Sciences Program.
+The Department of Public Health Sciences currently offers a two-year program leading to the degree of Master of Public Health with specializations in Health Policy Research (thesis-based) and Health Policy and Management (course-based).
+The Department also offers a one-year program leading to the Postgraduate Diploma in Health Services Administration.
+A two-year program leading to the degree of Master of Science (thesis-based) in Medical Sciences-Public Health Sciences with specializations in Environmental Health Sciences, Epidemiology, Occupational Health or Population Health is offered under the interdisciplinary Medical Sciences Program.
 A PhD in Medical Sciences-Public Health Sciences is also offered with specialization in Environmental Health Sciences, Epidemiology or Population Health.
 See the Medical Sciences section for more information on these programs.